rollkit/docs/docs/rollkit-stack.md

 We plan to make transaction ordering in blocks configurable in the future.

-## State Fraud Proofs
+## State Fraud Proofs (Work in Progress)

-Currently, Rollkit's design consists of a single sequencer that posts blocks to the DA layer, and multiple (optional) full nodes.
+Rollkit's design consists of a single sequencer that posts blocks to the DA layer, and multiple (optional) full nodes.
 Sequencers gossip block headers to full nodes and full nodes fetch posted blocks from the DA layer.
 Full nodes then execute transactions in these blocks to update their state, and gossip block headers over P2P to Rollkit light nodes.
-However, if a block contains a fraudulent state transition, Rollkit full nodes can detect it by comparing intermediate state roots (ISRs) between transactions, and generate a state fraud proof that can be gossiped over P2P to Rollkit light nodes.
-These Rollkit light nodes can use this state fraud proof to verify whether a fraudulent state transition occurred or not by themselves.
+Once State Fraud Proofs are enabled, when a block contains a fraudulent state transition, Rollkit full nodes can detect it by comparing intermediate state roots (ISRs) between transactions, and generate a state fraud proof that can be gossiped over P2P to Rollkit light nodes.
+These Rollkit light nodes can then use this state fraud proof to verify whether a fraudulent state transition occurred or not by themselves.

-Overall, State Fraud Proofs enable trust-minimization between full nodes and light node as long as there is at least one honest full node in the system that will generate state fraud proofs.
+Overall, State Fraud Proofs will enable trust-minimization between full nodes and light node as long as there is at least one honest full node in the system that will generate state fraud proofs.

-Note that Rollkit State Fraud Proofs require new methods on top of ABCI, specifically, `GenerateFraudProof`, `VerifyFraudProof`, and `GetAppHash`.
+Note that Rollkit State Fraud Proofs are still a work in progress and will require new methods on top of ABCI, specifically, `GenerateFraudProof`, `VerifyFraudProof`, and `GetAppHash`.

-Future plans:
+List of required modifications to push State Fraud Proofs towards completion:

 * Add ability for light nodes to receive and verify state fraud proofs.
+* Add inclusion proofs over transactions so fraud proof verifiers have knowledge over which rollup transaction is being fraud proven.
+* Check for badly formatted underlying rollup data before verifying state transition inside the State Machine.
+* Limit number of state witnesses permissible in a state fraud proof since state keys accessed by a transaction can be limited by the state machine.
+* Write end to end network tests covering different scenarios that can occur in case of state fraud proof submission by a full node.
-* Support for multiple sequencers in the future, in which case, fraud proof detection works the same as described above.
+* Support for multiple sequencers, in which case, fraud proof detection works the same as described above.
 * Support more ABCI-compatible State Machines, in addition to the Cosmos SDK state machine.

 ## P2P Layer